xcore/sw_audio_effects/app_slicekit_long_reverb/doc_quickstart/quickstart.rst

    There will be quite a number of warnings that ``bidirectional buffered port not supported in hardware``.
    These can be safely ignored for this component.

-For help in using xTIMEcomposer, try the xTIMEcomposer tutorial.
-FIXME add link.
+For help in using xTIMEcomposer, try the xTIMEcomposer tutorial, that can be found by selecting Help->Tutorials from the xTIMEcomposer menu.

 Note that the Developer Column in the xTIMEcomposer on the right hand side of your screen provides information on the xSOFTip components you are using.